 Having a hairdresser take into consideration your overall look and vibe really helps, especially when you want to achieve a new look later down the line, or are growing out a bad previous cut.

-Mid-cut you stare into the mirror and hardly recognise yourself.
+Mid-cut you stare into the mirror and hardly recognize yourself.
 Granted, your hair is wet but look at your split ends on the floor.
 You've only gone and done it, and you're already feeling like a new woman.
 You're taking note of how the hairdresser is styling it, careful not to miss a minute of their knowledge.
 Sam recommended using a little salt spray on towel-dried hair to give my new short hair that gritty, lived-in feel.
-I love the Bumble and bumble.
-Surf Spray (£23).
-I've also been using the Ouai Texturizing Hair Spray (£10) on mine when dry to help plump it up and give it volume.
+I love the Bumble and Bumble.
+Surf Spray ($27).
+I've also been using the Ouai Texturizing Hair Spray ($26) on mine when dry to help plump it up and give it volume.

 5. Pure glee

 Three days into your new haircut and you can't even remember any other stage.
 The fear is gone and you're loving the newfound attention your short bob gives you.
 Your neck might be bare, but you feel amazing and are already planning your next cut where you might dare going even shorter.
 Maybe.